nasif-raihan/BioMetaGenie/README.md

      cd third_party
      bash setup-for-linux.sh
      ```
-    Currently, the setup script only supports Linux distributions.
+    Currently, the setup main only supports Linux distributions.
 Contributions are welcome to extend cross-platform
     compatibility by creating `setup-for-win.sh` for Windows and `setup-for-mac.sh` for macOS. <br><br>
 4. **Make Usearch11 Executable**:
    ```bash